Advanced GitHub Actions

 aws ecs update-service --cluster production --service myapp --force-new-deployment

-- name: Record pipeline metrics
+- name: Record metrics

 run: |